-Of course you can debug multiple-page applications with Chrome, but with SPAs it’s much easier.
+Of course, you can debug multiple-page applications with Chrome, but with the single-page approach, it’s much easier.
 There are several reasons for this.
 First, you can see all the code at once, as it’s located on one page.
-Second, SPAs are developed on frameworks that have their own Chrome developer tools such as React developer tools and AngularJS Batarang.
+Second, these apps are developed on frameworks that have their own Chrome developer tools such as React developer tools, AngularJS Batarang, and Vue.js devtools.

 SPA drawbacks – but not ones you can’t beat

 Every new model has its drawbacks, and single-page applications are no exception.
 There are areas in which they lose to multiple-page applications.